The El Paso Film Festival, a film festival on the far edge of Texas, is one of the largest showcases of independently made films in the southwest.

 By entering the competition, you represent that you have secured all necessary rights.

-Films that are selected may be used in promotional materials for the El Paso Film Festival and may be selected to be part of the online screening library for special guests, industry professionals, and audience members.
+Films that are selected may be used in promotional materials for the El Paso Film Festival and may be selected to be part of the online screening library and streaming television channels for special guests, industry professionals, and audience members.

 Applicants are solely responsible for obtaining all necessary rights and permissions for third-party materials included in their films, including but not limited to music, trademarks, logos, copyrights, and other intellectual property rights.
 EPFF expressly disclaims all liability or responsibility for any violations of the foregoing.